-EXECPTION 2: A student transferring, moving or for any reason to a new school where the student's non-school coach is also a coach of the school team, is considered to be attending for athletic purposes.
+- 1800.4 Any transfer substantially motivated by athletic considerations will cause the student to be ineligible for varsity competition for 365 days from the date of the transfer in any sports(s) they participated in during the last 365 days. - EXCEPTION: A student transferring, moving or for any reason changing to a new school where the student's non-school coach is also a coach of the school team, is considered to be attending for athletic purposes.
 The student, as a result of this transfer, will be ineligible for varsity competition for one calendar year from the date of the transfer in any sport(s) they participated in during the twelve months prior to the transfer.
-As used in this Rule, the term "coach" includes any person who coaches, volunteers (regardless of compensation) or assists in any capacity with the coaching or training of the school or non-school team.

-NOTE: For purposes of this by-law and its exceptions, no personal relationship or one-on-one/group coaching or individual contact is required for application of this rule.
-If a coach has any standing with the outside team/organization/business, that coach is considered a coach of that non-school sports team.
+As used in this Rule, the term "coach" includes any person who coaches, volunteers (regardless of compensation) or assists in any capacity with the coaching or training of the school or non-school team. - NOTE: For purposes of this Bylaw and its exceptions, no personal relationship or one-on- one/group coaching or individual contact is required for application of this rule.
+If a coachhas any standing with the outside team/organization/business, that coach is considered a coach of that non-school sports team.